Paws and Pets at UCF

 How many of you have literally Face-timed with your student and been asked to put the family pet near the phone?
 I have also sent videos and photos of our dog wearing sunglasses, a UCF bandana and on occasion, attempting to lick his way to the bottom of an almost empty peanut butter jar.
 I do these things for a variety of reasons: 1) My kids miss our sweet dog and I can’t blame them, 2) I am hopeful that this will keep them satiated and not attempt to adopt another and 3) Our dog is just so darn cute.

-However, should your student decide to adopt a pet while at college, they should check the rules for where they are living.
+However, if your student decides to adopt a pet while at college, they should first check the rules for where they will live.
 When searching for an apartment, it is easy enough to find out which are pet-friendly.
 Some apartment complexes have separate leases for pets.
-Remind your student to inspect everything upon moving in and take pictures of any damage so their new four-legged friends cannot be blamed for it and consequently, not fined for it.
+Remind your student to inspect everything upon moving in and take pictures of any damage so that their new four-legged friends cannot be blamed for it and consequently, not fined for it.
 It happens.

 A new dog park is opening with a bar this summer.
 Called BoozeHounds Dog Bar, it will be in the Edgewater neighborhood.